WebOrigami/docs/content/pattern/async.md

 ${ Tree.json(pattern/async/remote.js) + "\n" }
 ```

-As before, all of the data looks the same — but is now coming from a completely different server.
-Each of those keys came from the `.keys.json` file, and each of those values came from the respective server file.
+As before, all of the data looks the same — but is now coming from a server.
+Each of those keys came from the server's `.keys.json` file, and each of those values came from the respective server file.

 Happily, this async `json` utility will still be able to process our regular, synchronous `Map` classes too.
 The JavaScript `for await` statement and `await` keyword are flexible enough that they work even if a map's `get` and `keys` methods are synchronous.
 The use of the async features for a sync map will have a minor impact on performance, but in exchange tools like the `json` utility can be made to work with both sync and async maps.